dray01/dsphinx/_posts/cloud_run_build.rst

    :emphasize-lines: 1,9,24-25
    :linenos:

-02. Build, Upload and Deploy the Container image to Cloud Run
+02. Build the Container image using gcloud SDK.

 Next up, we need to take the above Dockerfile and build a Container image from it.
 Now the GCP SDK called "gcloud" gives us some cli options such as ``gcloud build --tag gcr.io/[PROJECT_ID]/[IMAGE_NAME] .`` Note the ``.`` is the current working directory that will include the ``Dockerfile``

+03. Push the image to the Container Registry in GCP

+Now that we've built the image, we need to upload/push it to GCP so we can deploy it in some way shape or form...
+To push an image via the cli DK we can use the following command ``gcloud docker -- push gcr.io/[PROJECT_ID]/[IMAGE_NAME]``.
+Note the project ID and image name variables.

+04. The fun bit...
+Deploying the image withs Cloud Run.

 Now looking at this from an end to end process I would prefer to automate the process.
 This brings us to Cloud Build.
-ClLet's call Cloud Build to build our Container image.

-Expanding on this, will look to utilise Cloud Build to not only build the Container image but take that image and upload it to Cloud Registry and finally deploy the image to Cloud Run.

-Below is a ``.yaml`` file that delares this process.
+Cloud Build let's us build and deploy our software in minutes.
+As a first timer to CLoud Build, I was surprised just how easy it was to consume!

+We need Cloud Build to do 3 things for us when code is checked into git.
 -  Building the image
 -  Pushing the image to the Cloud Registry
 -  Deploying the image to Cloud Run

+Below is a ``.yaml`` file that delares this process.

 .. literalinclude:: ../cloudbuild.yaml
    :language: yaml
    :linenos:

+The last thing we need to do is link Cloud Build to your GitHub repo to trigger a new build when a new commit is pushed.

-03. Putting it all together
+05. Putting it all together

 Now let's put it all together.
 We need to complete a couple of things here.
 First we need to clone a base repo that includes all mainly the ``Dockerfile`` and the ``cloudbuild.yaml`` file.